 Can Consent Orders Be Overturned?

-In short, consent orders can be overturned in some circumstances.
+In short, yes — consent orders can be overturned in some circumstances.

-If you and your former spouse or partner have obtained orders by consent from the Federal Circuit and Family Court of Australia (FCFCOA) about property settlement or division following your divorce or separation, and either of your circumstances have changed, or you believe there has been a miscarriage of justice, there may be grounds to overturn, vary, or set aside those consent orders.
+If you and your former spouse or partner have obtained consent orders from the Federal Circuit and Family Court of Australia (FCFCOA) about property settlement, spousal maintenance, or parenting arrangements, and your circumstances have changed — or you believe there has been a miscarriage of justice — there may be grounds to overturn, vary, or set aside those orders.

 What are Consent Orders?